 West Garo Hills is the second most populous district in Meghalaya with its district headquarters – Tura being the second largest city in the state.
 Almost the entire West Garo Hills district is hilly with plain areas only at the fringes.

-Tourism in and around West Garo Hills
+Tourism In And Around West Garo Hills

 The West Garo Hills is a picturesque land having its own biosphere reserve, several waterfalls, lakes and peaks.
 The West Garo Hills tourism is especially bustling with avid trekkers as there are several hills to climb and rivers to traverse.

 Some of the places inhabiting mesmerising beauty includes Tura Peak, Nokrek Biosphere, Chibragre, Pelga Falls, Rongbang Dare and many more.
 Sasatgre Village is renowned for oranges while Tura is a fantastic place to view nature.
-Rangapani and Bhaitbari are hub for archaeologists.
+Rangapani and Bhaitbari are hubs for archaeologists.

 The Garos are the main tribes inhibiting all of the Garo Hills.
 The Garos belong to the Bodo family of the Tibeto-Burman race.
 They are among the rare tribes in India who follow the matrilineal system in the society.